gaurav3210/MLNow-/README.md

 # MLNow-

-This repository is created by <h2>Gaurav Srivastava</h2> for Machine Learning training purpose
+This repository is created by <h2>Gaurav Srivastava</h2> for practising writing professional code in Machine Learning related applications

 ### Setup & Installation